-Because the APS pin directly powers the on-chip programming circuitry, the LA-ispPAC-POWR1014/A device can be programmed by applying power to the APS pin (without powering the entire chip though the VCCD and VCCA pins).
+Because the APS pin directly powers the on-chip programming circuitry, the ispPAC-POWR1014/A device can be programmed by applying power to the APS pin (without powering the entire chip though the VCCD and VCCA pins).
 In addition, to enable the on-chip JTAG interface circuitry, power should be applied to the VCCJ pin.

-When the LA-ispPAC-POWR1014/A is using the APS pin, its VCCD and VCCA pins can be open or pulled low.
+When the ispPAC-POWR1014/A is powered by the APS pin, no power should be applied to the VCCD and VCCA pins.
 Additionally, other than JTAG I/O pins, all digital output pins are in Hi-Z state, HVOUT pins configured as MOSFET driver are driven low, and all other inputs are ignored.

 To switch the power supply back to VCCD and VCCA pins, one should turn the APS supply and VCCJ off before turning the regular supplies on.
-When VCCD and VCCA are turned back on for normal operation, APS should be left floating.
+When VCCD and VCCA are turned back on for normal operation, APS MUST be left floating.